leylabmpi/FlaPro/README.md

 ```

-An example of running FlaPro is provided as a bash script:
+An example of running FlaPro is provided as a bash script in the snakemake pipeline directory:

 ``````
-./runLLHFP.sh
+#conda based

-#Important: user should modify the script in order to initialize conda correctly (see the instructions in the script)
+./runLLHFP.sh #Important: user should modify the script in order to initialize conda correctly (see the instructions in the script)

+#container based
+#first, load the snakemake module, if modular system is used or any other ways to enable snakemake
+#then,
+./runAppt.sh
 ``````

 ## Primary analysis